heartcombo/simple_form/README.md

 #### Simple Fields For

-Wrapper to use SimpleForm inside a default rails form
+Wrapper to use **SimpleForm** inside a default rails form.
+It works in the same way that the `field_for` Rails helper, but change the builder to use the `SimpleForm::FormBuilder`.

 ```ruby
 form_for @user do |f|